 Several online posts containing false information about RAND research have appeared on various websites and blogs produced in China.
 With such titles such as “China will become the poorest country in the world in 2020” and “RAND Corporation's evaluation of Chinese people,” these posts contain extremely negative comments about the Chinese people, and attribute those sentiments to RAND.
 RAND has never published the comments or reports cited in those posts, and the posts do not represent the views of RAND staff.
 Some of the posts appear to misquote testimony by a RAND associate given in 2005.
 That testimony is available in full, in both English and Chinese, at: http://www.rand.org/pubs/testimonies/CT244.html.
 A full range of RAND reports related to China may be found at http://www.rand.org/topics/china.html.

 We've also built a site in Chinese so that we can present RAND to the Chinese-speaking world in our own words.
 See http://www.rand.org/zh-hans.html.
 Further queries regarding RAND and China may be directed to firstname.lastname@example.org.

 RAND refused to release an important study on the existence of unidentified flying objects

 Initially, we did refuse to release the UFO study, but not because it was classified or controversial.
-The paper was published in an internal series that was not releasable to the public because it hadn't been peer reviewed.
+The paper was published in an internal series that was not releasable to the public because it had not been peer-reviewed.
 We eventually decided that the demand for the paper superseded our internal policy and posted it.

 RAND penned H.R.
 1955: Violent Radicalization and Homegrown Terrorism Prevention Act of 2007